materials-commons/mccli/doc/source/overview.rst

 Overview
 ========

-`Materials Commons <https://materialscommons.org>`_ is a site for the materials community to store, shared, and publish data.
+`Materials Commons <https://materialscommons.org>`_ is a site for the materials community to store, share, and publish data.
 This package, ``materials_commons.cli``, provides a command line program, ``mc``, for use with Materials Commons.

 Features of Materials Commons: